 - Get a COVID-19 test if you need one.
 Find a testing location near you.

-Get vaccinated at the first opportunity you have.
-After you’ve had your shot, continue following these safe practices to protect your neighbors while they wait for their vaccine.
+After you’ve had your shot, continue following these safe practices to protect yourself and your community.

 If you need to update your Vaccine Connector profile, contact the COVID-19 Public Hotline at 833-431-2053.

 So you got the COVID-19 vaccination, now what?